PacWest is helping regulators make their case for bolstering US banks

 JPMorgan Chase CEO Jamie Dimon told analysts on July 14 that nonbank lenders are already celebrating their competitive advantage.

 "This is great news for hedge funds, private equity, private credit, Apollo, Blackstone," Dimon said, naming two of the largest private equity players.
 "They're dancing in the streets."
+(Disclosure: Yahoo Finance is owned by Apollo Global Management.)

-Many midsized banks that could be part of these new rules are already making adjustments, by holding back on any increases in dividends or share buybacks.
-Several also are selling assets to reduce the risks on their balance sheets, or examining a pullback in certain types of lending.
+Many midsize banks that could be part of these new rules are already making adjustments by holding back on any increases in dividends or share buybacks.
+Several also are selling assets to reduce the risks on their balance sheets or examining a pullback in certain types of lending.

 Citizens Bank (CFG) has said it will stop originating auto loans.
 Comerica (CMA) has said it expects to exit the majority of its warehouse lending business by the end of this year.

-“In a perfect world, everything that a bank is doing is profitable,” said Scott Siefers, analyst with Piper Sandler “But if there’s now going to be a higher return requirement, meaning higher capital level, for a given asset, you might need to look more closely at your return."
+"In a perfect world, everything that a bank is doing is profitable," said Scott Siefers, analyst with Piper Sandler.
+"But if there’s now going to be a higher return requirement, meaning higher capital level, for a given asset, you might need to look more closely at your return."

 JPMorgan, the nation’s biggest bank, told analysts it might have to raise prices on certain loans.